By Jill Henderson – Show Me Oz –

 There are conflicting reports of cross breeding within the different species of the genera, but for the home seed saver, the best method of ensuring purity is to grow only one variety of each of the four species during the growing season.
 Otherwise, isolate varieties within the same species by up to a mile or hand-pollinate individual flowers.

 As previously mentioned, harvesting seeds of winter squash are pretty straightforward.
 Simply cut open the fruit and scoop out the seeds into a large bowl or bucket.
 Add a generous amount of water and rub the seeds away from the fleshy membranes.
 Pour off any floating seeds and chaff, repeating as necessary until the water contains only ripe seeds, which sink in water.
 Drain the seeds well and dry on a rigid surface such as a ceramic plate (never paper) away from direct sunlight until the seed breaks when folded in half.
 Store seeds in a dark cool place.

-Once you know how to save the seeds of your home-grown winter favorites, you’ll never have to buy another squash seed again.
+Now that you know how to save the seeds of your home-grown winter favorites like pumpkins and squash, you’ll never have to buy seeds of that variety ever again!
 Enjoy!

 Whether you’re a weekend gardener, homesteader, or serious survivalist, saving seeds is a money saving skill that every green-thumb should to have.
 An excellent resource for beginners and experienced gardeners alike, The Garden Seed Saving Guide takes you step-by-step through every aspect of saving seeds.
 If you want to save money, become more self-sufficient and avoid genetically modified food crops, The Garden Seed Saving Guide is for you.
-Available in the Show Me Oz Bookstore
+Available from Groundswell Books at Amazon